Pei-Ran-Liu/DesignTwoProportions/README.md

 # DesignTwoProportions

-A collection of R codes regarding the article named "Are the Tests over Power or under Power?
-A Unified Solution to Correctly Specify Type I Errors in Design of Clinical Trials for Two Sample Proportions" in designing two sample proportions based on exact calculations.
+This repository contains R code associated with the article titled "Are the Tests Overpowered or Underpowered?
+A Unified Solution to Correctly Specify Type I Errors in the Design of Clinical Trials for Two Sample Proportions."
+This article was published in \textit{Statistics in Medicine}.
+The codes facilitate the design of two-sample proportion tests based on exact calculations.